FREQUENTLY ASKED QUESTIONS

 BND Plastering Inc has been plastering pools since 1991.
 We are locally owned and operated stand behind our warranties.
 Our experience in the industry is well known as we take pride in handling every project whether big or small.
 BND uses the methodology of “Chipping-Out/Stripping” to prepare your pool for replaster.
 This materially removes the old plaster down to the gunite.
 Plastering to the gunite shell guarantees a permanent bond.

 Painting the inner surface of a swimming pool is, at best, a short-term solution to improve the appearance of a pool.
 Older pools that are acid washed will initially appear bright, but often become very rough to the touch due to the increased porosity in the plaster caused by the acid.

-It is important that our crew remove the old plaster prior to resurfacing.
+It is important that our crew remove the old plaster prior to resurfacing to guarantee a proper bond.
+BND has never had a "bond failure".
 A rough surface is expected in most pools.
 Once the new plaster has been installed you are not able to see the previously cratered areas.